Varamil/grist-widget/simplefilter/README.md

 ![image](images/config.png)

 * *Include hidden columns*: if unchecked, only the columns displayed will be used for the search.
+* *If search is empty...*: if checked, when the search field is empty, no line will be displayed.
+* *Default search type*: defines the default search type (when the user doesn't use any gobal option)
-* The next field lets you change the default text displayed in the search field.
+* *Default value*: default value present in the search field
+* *Save search in current browsing session*: if checked, as long as the browsing session is open, you can navigate to other pages, and when you return to this one, your search will be restored.
+* *Session ID*: allows you to set a session ID to synchronize multiple search fields on different pages. *Save search in current browsing session* must be checked.
-* The third allows you to restrict the list of columns used by the search.
+* *List columns IDs...*: allows you to restrict the list of columns used by the search.
 Use Grist IDs (without the $) and separate them with commas.
-If listed columns are hidden and *Include hidden columns* is not checked, then they will be ignored.
+If listed columns are hidden and *Include hidden columns* is unchecked, they will be ignored.
+* *Search field placeholder*: changes the default text displayed in the search field.
-* The last field allows you to modify the help message displayed when the user types “?"
+* *Help message*: modifies the help message displayed when the user types “?

 Click *Apply* to apply the changes and then click on Grist *Save* to save them.